Piano Rhythm Patterns Every Player Should Know

 Basic Piano Rhythms

-These rhythms are the most fundamental rhythms you’ll learn.
+These rhythms are the most fundamental ones you’ll learn.
 They’re very basic but can still be used in very powerful ways on the piano.

 You can also vary these in any way you’d like.
 Try experimenting with things once you’ve thoroughly learned them in their basic form.